codahale/lockstitch/design.md

 A Lockstitch protocol supports the following operations:

-* `Mix`, which makes all future output cryptographically dependent on a given labeled input.
+* `Mix`, which adds a labeled input to the protocol's transcript.
 * `Init`, which initializes a protocol with a domain separation string.
-* `Ratchet`, which ratchets the protocol transcript and optionally keys an AEGIS-128L instance.
+* `Ratchet`, which replaces the protocol's transcript with a hash of the transcript, preventing rollback.
 * `Derive`, which produces a bitstring of arbitrary length that is cryptographically dependent on the protocol's transcript.
-* `Encrypt`/`Decrypt`, which encrypt and decrypt a message, making the protocol transcript cryptographically dependent on the message.
+* `Encrypt`/`Decrypt`, which encrypt and decrypt a message, adding an authentication tag of the ciphertext to the protocol transcript.
 * `Seal`/`Open`, which encrypt and decrypt a message, using an authenticator tag to ensure the ciphertext has not been modified.